FlyX-Official/FlyX-depreciated-/README.md

 ### Start Front-End Vue server
 cd into client directory and do `npm run dev`

+If you get an error try doing `npm install` before doing `npm run dev`

 ### Start Back-End Express server
 cd into server/src directory and do `nodemon app`